joepalermo/joepalermo.github.io/_posts/2021-01-10-talk-review-francois-chollet-neurips-2020.md

 IV.
 Discrete program search: how to learn to reason
 V. The road ahead: bridging both worlds

+## I. To make progress towards AI, we need to measure & maximize generalization

 Chollet begins by defining generalization and his definition won't surprise you.
 He defines it as *"the ability to handle situations (or tasks) that differ from previously encountered situations"*.
 He then proceeds to introduce a simple hierarchy of the forms of generalization (from no generalization at all to *"extreme"* generalization) that he introduced originally in his paper *"The Measure of Intelligence"*.

 In that paper he defined intelligence as: *"The intelligence of a system is a measure of its skill-acquisition efficiency over a scope of tasks, with respect to priors, experience, and generalization difficulty."*